Fighting Money Laundering with Statistics and Machine Learning: Client Risk Profiling

 Rambharat and Tschirhart \cite{Rambharat2015} use panel data from a financial institution in the United States.
 The data tracks risk profiles $y_{c_p}\in\{1,2,3,4\}$, assigned to $c=1,\dots,494$ clients over $p=1,..,13$ periods.
-Specifically, $y_{c_p}$ represents low, medium, and two types of high-risk profiles.
+Specifically, $y_{c_p}$ represents low-, medium-, and two types of high-risk profiles.
 Period-specific features $\mathbf{x}_{c_p}\in\mathbb{R}^d$ include information about clients' business departments, four non-specified ``law enforcement actions'', and dummy (one-hot encoded) variables that capture the time dimension.
-To model the data, the authors use an ordinal random effects model.
-If we let $\Phi(\cdot)$ denote the Gaussian cumulative distribution function $N(0,1)$, the model can be expressed as
+To model the data, the authors use an ordinal random effects model where errors and fixed effects are assumed to follow Gaussian distributions.
+If we let $\Phi(\cdot)$ denote the standard Gaussian cumulative distribution function, the model can be expressed as